RobinLe0/RobinLe0/CodeGuidelines.md

 No direct links to any git hosting service are supplied.

-The only exception is functionality that is service-specific, like GitHub's [star list](https://github.com/RobinLe1402?tab=stars) which lets you add repos to lists, and by that, categorize them.
+The only exception is functionality that is service-specific, like GitHub's [star list](https://github.com/RobinLe1402?tab=stars) which lets you add repos to lists, and thereby categorize them.

 Instead, the URL shortener `rle.sh` is used with the following scheme: